vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

 [here](../2024/2024-11-29-reduced-hearing-in-left-ear.md#conclusion-on-2025-01-15).
 The
 conclusion of the testing was that hearing in my left ear seemed to have improved a lot, but there wasn't clear improvement in the right ear.
+The ears do seem to have different strengths in terms of frequencies.
+Interestingly, both air conduction and bone conduction tell similar stories now in terms of the relative strengths of the ears.

 Overall, hearing in both ears was now at an acceptable level, leading me to consider the "reduced hearing in left ear" incident closed.